Lebanon–United States relations: Lebanese public opinion of the United States

 According to polling by the Pew Research Center, from 2002 to 2017, on average 44% of Lebanese people expressed a positive opinion of the United States (lowest in 2003 at 27%, highest in 2009 at 55%), while on average 55% expressed a negative opinion (highest in 2003 at 71%, lowest in 2009 at 45%).
-Views of the United States are heavily slanted by religion in Lebanon, with Lebanese Christians being more pro-American and Lebanese Muslims being more anti-American.
+Views of the United States are heavily slanted by religion in Lebanon, with Lebanese Christians and Sunnis being more pro-American and Lebanese Shias being more anti-American.

 In 2005 (a year where 42% of Lebanese as a whole approved of the U.S.), "only 22% of Muslims had a favorable opinion of the U.S.—a level consistent with anti-American sentiments found throughout much of the Muslim world.
 However, nearly three-in-four Christians (72%) had a favorable view of the U.S."

+According to 2022 polling, 55% of Lebanese Sunnis believed it was important to have good relations with the United States, compared to 43% of Lebanese Christians and 5% of Lebanese Shias.
+Conversely, when asked which country can best help protect Lebanon from foreign enemies, 51% of Lebanese Sunnis and 45% of Lebanese Christians chose the United States, in contrast to 4% of Lebanese Shias.